FirstEnergy had big stake in tainted nuclear plant bailout

 While FirstEnergy and its executives have denied wrongdoing and have not been criminally charged, federal investigators say the company secretly funneled millions to secure a $1 billion legislative bailout for two unprofitable Ohio nuclear plants then operated by an independently controlled subsidiary called FirstEnergy Solutions.

-The bailout bill, critics say, helped smooth the way for FirstEnergy to officially shift ownership of the nuclear plants and two coal-burning power plants to its creditors in federal bankruptcy court in February.
+Critics say the bailout bill, known as HB6, helped smooth the way for FirstEnergy to officially shift ownership of the nuclear plants and two coal-burning power plants to its creditors in federal bankruptcy court in February.
 Shedding the plants allowed the corporation to focus on its profitable business of powering 6 million customers in Ohio and other states.

 “I think there’s no question that FirstEnergy was acting in its own self-interest,” Brown said.
 “Ordinarily, there's nothing particularly wrong with that.
 But HB6 skewed everything.”